 Introduction

 While a significant amount of research investigates the mechanisms behind target detection, less work has been conducted on what brings us to abandon a search and conclude that a target is absent.
-The present study is the second of a series of experiments investigating the contribution of metacognitive knowledge to search termination when a target is absent.
+The present experiment is the second of a series of experiments investigating the contribution of metacognitive knowledge to search termination when a target is absent.

 To understand visual search behaviour, the classic experimental paradigm involves the study of response time (time taken to report the presence/absence of a target) as a function of set size (the number of items in the search display; see Wolfe, 1998 for a review).
 Depending on the type of stimuli and target’s salience, search efficiency varies with set size and as a result so does the slope of the function relating set size to response time.
 Several cognitive models of visual search such as the Guided Search Model 4.0 (GS4) and the Competitive Guided Search Model (CGS) generate computational simulations that successfully reproduce empirical RT x set size slopes (Wolfe & Gray, 2007; Moran et al., 2013).